Tencent/Hippy/docs/en-us/guide/integration.md

 ### hippy-vue entry file

 The project initialized by hippy pocket cli has its own [Web portal file](//github.com/Tencent/Hippy/blob/master/examples/hippy-vue-demo/src/main.js), which can be reserved for starting Web pages.
-However, due to the different startup parameters of hippy-vue, a special [terminal entry files](//github.com/Tencent/Hippy/blob/master/examples/hippy-vue-demo/src/main-native.js) are required to load some modules used on the terminal.
+However, due to the different startup parameters of hippy-vue, a special [native entry files](//github.com/Tencent/Hippy/blob/master/examples/hippy-vue-demo/src/main-native.js) are required to load some modules used on the native.

 ```js
 import Vue from 'vue';